chreliot/ethics-bowl-scoring/README.md

 The script looks for a CSV file called `EBToyData.csv` in the same folder/directory, and imports that into memory.
 I will change this name (and will note that here) as I switch over from using toy data for testing the script to using actual Ethics Bowl data.
 The toy data file `EBToyData.csv` is in this repository.

 To use the script with a `.csv` file that has a different name, find and replace "EBToyData" in the script with the name of your `.csv`  file.
-The toy data file `EBToyData.csv` is in this repository.

 The input `.csv` file should be formatted like this: